Assistant Professor of Marketing

-To Apply: Submit a cover letter addressing qualifications, curriculum vitae (CV)/resume, copies of unofficial transcripts for required degree showing degree awarded and date conferred or program in process, and contact information for three professional references (only the three referees listed in your Interview Exchange application can be considered and contacted) electronically to:
+To Apply: Submit a curriculum vitae (CV)/resume, copies of unofficial transcripts for required degree showing degree awarded and date conferred or program in process, cover letter addressing qualifications and how you see yourself contributing to diversity, equity and inclusion as a faculty member in the School of Business, and contact information for three professional references (only the three referees listed in your Interview Exchange application can be considered and contacted) electronically to:

 Correspondence and questions should be addressed to Dr. Ashraf Attia, Chair of the Search Committee, Email: [email protected], phone: (315) 312-5741.